ThunderFly-aerospace/TFASPDIMU01/README.md

 ### PX4
-We are now working on implementing the driver into PX4 stack.
+> We are now working on implementing the driver into PX4 stack.

 Main usage of this sensor is as airspeed sensor.
 It can be also used as an external magnetometer.

 ### Ardupilot
 We are currently unable to implement the sensor in the Ardupilot flight stack.
 However, we will be happy to provide assistance with implementation.
+You can [contact us](https://www.thunderfly.cz/contact-us.html)

 #### configuration